-What other cameras use the Nikon EN-EL15 or the EN-EL15a?
+Which other cameras use the Nikon EN-EL15 or the EN-EL15a?

 The Nikon D750 is not alone in using the EN-EL15 or the EN-EL15a.
 Several other cameras from Nikon are powered by the same type of lithium-ion pack.
 The adjacent table lists some of them along with a selection of their headline specifications.
 Click on the camera name for further details on the particular model.

 |Cameras using the EN-EL15 or the EN-EL15a